abstract class IO

 (*args, **options, &block : String -> ) : Nil

-Invokes the given block with each line in this IO
+Invokes the given block with each line in this IO, where a line

 is defined by the arguments passed to this method, which can be the same